- The men of the forest

 After taking your included VIP door-to-door travel service to the airport, fly overnight flight to Kota Kinabalu.

 Transfer to the 4-star Kota Kinabalu Marriott Hotel (4Q), where you'll spend two nights.

 Situated on the seafront and close to the Filipino Market this contemporary hotel has four restaurants, a bar/lounge, a coffee shop, an outdoor swimming pool, fitness centre and free Wi-Fi throughout.
 Each of the 332 air-conditioned rooms has a television, telephone, free bottled water, safe, iron and ironing board and hairdryer.

 Conclude your day with a welcome dinner this evening when you can get to know your fellow guests over a relaxing meal.
 D

 Relax this morning, then look forward to an afternoon tour when you can discover some of the highlights of Kota Kinabalu.
 With museums, mosques, markets, temples and panoramic views, there's lots to see here.
 B, L, D

 Start your day with a visit to the Sabah Museum in Kota Kinabalu, whose galleries range from ethnography to natural history and ceramics, all relating to the culture and history of Sabah.
 The museum is also home to a ‘Heritage Village’ where you can see several traditional reconstructed houses, as well as an ethno-botanical garden.

-After visiting the museum, head for Kinabalu Park (a drive of approximately two hours), pausing en route at Nabalu handicraft market with its selection of local products.
-Kinabalu Park is a UNESCO World Heritage Site, with habitats that range from tropical lowlands to rainforest.
+After visiting the museum, head for Kinabalu National Park (57 miles, two hours), pausing en route at Nabalu handicraft market with its selection of local products.
+Kinabalu National Park is a UNESCO World Heritage Site, with habitats that range from tropical lowlands to rainforest.
 It is also home to Mt Kinabalu and a centre of plant diversity for southeast Asia.